-How to Make Sure You're Not Testing Too Often or Too Little?
+How to Make Sure You Are Not Testing Too Often or Too Little?

 Daily routine testing of balances and scales at multiple points in the operating weighing range can take a great deal of time and effort, and may not even provide any meaningful metrological information.
 The recommended frequency of routine testing for any given balance and scale depends on the risk and consequences of inaccurate results for the business, and/or health risks for users, combined with the ability to trace back errors.
 The risk of inaccurate results can be assessed by answering the following questions:

 - Business impact: What is the impact of wrong or inaccurate weighing results on your business process?
-Consider loss of material and time, out of specification results, rework, production downtime, fines, product recalls, unhappy customers, loss of reputation, etc.
+Consider the loss of material and time, out-of-specification results, rework, production downtime, fines, product recalls, unhappy customers, loss of reputation, etc.